 Pack a Go Bag

 Keep a go bag near to an exit in your home.
 If an emergency arises in which you have to evacuate your home quickly, your Go-Bag will contain basic items you will need such as a three day supply of your medications and personal care items.
 To plan, we recommend using our Go-Bag complete suggestion list as a starting point.
+Click here for the Spanish version of the Go-Bag complete suggestion list.

 Pack a Shelter in Place Kit